fieldtrip/website/development/project/eeg_tms.md

 ---
-title:
+title: Dealing with TMS-EEG datasets
 ---

-{% include markup/warning %}
+{% include /shared/development/warning.md %}

-This tutorial has now been moved to: [Dealing with TMS-EEG datasets](/tutorial/tms-eeg)
+# Dealing with TMS-EEG datasets

-{% include markup/end %}
+This tutorial has been moved [here](/tutorial/tms-eeg).